 Sam Haigh received a BS from Cornell University and continues to be an active participant in industry and community organizations, serving on boards and in officer positions.

-Andy has served as president of the International Association of Conference Centers and is recipient of the IACC Mel Hosansky Award as well as the Global Distinguished Service Award.
-He currently serves on the board of New York University’s Center for Hospitality, Tourism and Travel Administration, as well as on the Iona College Legal Board of Trustees.
-He has served as Executive in Residence at Cornell University Hotel School and as Chairman of the Levenson Institute for Gaming, Hospitality and Tourism, which is affiliated with Stockton University, and he is currently involved with Operation Smile Medical Mission in Central and South America.
+Past president of the International Association of Conference Centers (IACC) and Mel Hosansky Award recipient, the highest honor in the conference center industry, he also was most recently awarded IACC Global distinguished service for his work on putting IACC Global together.
+Dolce is also on the board of New York University’s Center for Hospitality, Tourism and Travel administration and serves on Iona College’s Legal Board of Trustees.
+Served, as Executive in Residence at Cornell University Hotel School and Serves as Chairman on the Levenson Institute for Gaming, Hospitality and Tourism which is affiliated with Stockton University.
+Andy is also currently involved with Operation Smile Medical Mission in Central and South America